zydou/arti/doc/Errors.md

 #### Describing the error type

 When a problem is reported, different error types should generally produce different messages.
-Where should this be done ?
+Where should this be done?

 Answer: the place where the type is embedded.
 For example: